MANOJ KUMAR RAWAT

 About the author

-Manoj Kumar Rawat is a senior banking and development finance professional with over three decades of experience spanning rural banking, agricultural and MSME finance, commodity and warehouse finance, microfinance, and climate-aligned finance.
+Manoj Kumar Rawat is a senior banking and development finance professional with over three decades of experience spanning rural banking, agriculture and MSME finance, and climate-aligned development.